 Project manager was supposed to come a few days later to remove a portion of the sediment fence we had agreed upon in area that had been landscaped and where grass was growing well enough to allow fence removal.
 He never showed so I eventually did most of it myself.
 When we demanded project manager come and remove the trash and the other sediment fence he was supposed to remove, he also removed the fence we had agreed he would not remove.

 After being filled for one month we still get shots of a cup or two of sand from the inflow pipes most every time we touch a valve to vacuum or clean filters.
 I am not clear if this is normal but it seems that they could have properly capped the plumbing pipes so that dirt did not enter them during the construction phase.
 Anthony and Sylvan has failed to really respond to our questions on this issue.

 I’m sure I am missing some details but you probably have enough to go on about Anthony and Sylvan pools in the MD, PA, VA, DC area at this point.
 There is only one licensed contractor for the company in the state so this should cover at least this area.
 We are happy to provide more details and photos to anyone who wants to contact us.

-Review about: Anthony Sylvan Pool Building Service.
+Product or Service Mentioned: Anthony Sylvan Pool Building Service.